Buffers, lungs & kidneys control pH

-Alkalosis, an increased alkaline condition, is a circumstance where pH is elevated above 7.45 because the body has lost hydrogen ion [H+].
-Severe vomiting can result in loss of stomach acid H+, potassium ion [K+], and sodium ion [Na+] with the stomach contents.
-When this happens kidney processes compensate for the loss of K+ and Na+ at the expense of H+, and this leads to a condition called metabolic alkalosis.
+Alkalosis, an increased alkaline condition, is a circumstance where pH is elevated above 7.45 because the blood has lost too much hydrogen ion [H+].
+One cause may be severe vomiting.
+Severe vomiting can result in loss of stomach acid H+, potassium ion [K+], and sodium ion [Na+] along with the stomach contents.
+When this happens kidney processes compensate for the loss of K+ and Na+ at the expense of H+, leading to a condition called metabolic alkalosis.

 In contrast, there is a constant production of acid in body tissues and fluids due to normal physiological processes such as breaking down of protein molecules and muscle contraction.
 Acidosis occurs in adults when pH of body tissues and of blood in the arteries falls below 7.35.